 Vacant residential land tax

 As evident from the above, there are potentially significant upfront and ongoing costs for foreign buyers of Australian property.
-It is therefore important that the acquisition of the property be structured in the most appropriate manner.
-Furthermore, there are also other Australian tax issues to be considered, including:
+Hence, it holds great significance to arrange the purchase of the asset in the most suitable fashion.
+Furthermore, there exist extra tax-related concerns in Australia that require consideration, including:

 Please do not hesitate to contact us if you have any questions in relation to the purchasing an Australian property and we would be happy to assist you further.